Road Safety Lessons for Life

 - Boys are at a much higher risk than girls when walking or cycling.

 - Even when your child starts driving or riding a, motorcycle your help and support is invaluable.
 Keep talking with them about minimising the risk to them and those they travel with.

 To help you keep your child safe we have provided lots of tips to develop their survival skills and cope safely on our roads.
 Make sure that grandparents, childminders or anyone looking after your child set a good example.
 Remember, children develop at different rates and only you can decide when your child is ready to move from one stage to the next.

-You can see how the Road Safety Partnership work campaign within schools to help keep our young residents safe when travelling to and from school in rural and urban areas with our latest ‘Don’t assume I have seen you campaign’.
+You can see how the Road Safety Team campaign within schools to help keep our young residents safe when travelling to and from school in rural and urban areas with our latest ‘Don’t assume I have seen you campaign’.

 For road safety materials just click here to request a range of resources suited to your child’s age and year group.

 We’d love to hear what you think of our website and the resources we’re offering.

 Please click here to complete our feedback form.